rtheodoro/blog/content/project/_index.md

   author: rtheodoro
   description: "Projects can be anything!\nCheck out the _index.md file in the /project
     folder \nto edit this content.\n"
-  show_sidebar_adunit: false
+  show_sidebar_adunit: true
   text_link_label: ""
   text_link_url: ""
   title: A Sidebar for Your Projects
-title: Meu portifólio de projetos
+title: Portifólio de projetos
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **